code4policy/simple-website/README.md

 	![](https://i.imgur.com/8EhdwWM.png)

-2. Go to the specified URL and you should see the HTML page we created.
-You might have to wait a minute before it shows up.
+2. Go to the specified URL (it will likely be username.github.io/simple-website, where "username" is your GitHub username) and you should see the HTML page we created.
+You might have to wait a minute or two before it shows up.

 ## Part 2: Developing Locally (on your computer)